GroundedKitten/GroundedKitten/README.md

 - 💞️ I’m looking to collaborate on: creative and big ideas after finishing my hw. 🤣
 - 📫 How to reach me: Here for now :)
 - 😄 Pronouns: she/ella 🏳️‍🌈🏳️‍⚧️
-- ⚡ Fun fact: Try changing "yes, but..." to "and..." throughout your days and see what happens.
+- ⚡ Fun fact: Try changing "but" to "and" throughout your days and see what happens.

 <!---
 GroundedKitten/GroundedKitten is a ✨ special ✨ repository because its `README.md`